Are you ready for winter?

 Cold weather conditions can increase the possibility of auto accidents, water damage due to frozen pipes bursting, and slip-and-fall accidents.
 To prevent auto accidents:

 - Don’t drive unless you have to!

 - Have your van or bus tires professionally inspected to ensure the tread allows safe travel through snow.
 Review safe winter driving practices with your drivers.

 - Keep windows, mirrors, and lights clean and free of snow and ice.
 Make sure windshield wipers and defrosters are working, and fill washer reservoirs with no-freeze windshield washer fluid.
 Turn on your headlights so other drivers can see you.

 - Beware of ice.
-Decrease your speed and leave yourself plenty of room to stop.
-Increase normal following distance of 2-3 seconds to 8-10 seconds in slippery conditions.
+Increase normal following distances of 2 to 3 seconds to 8 to 10 seconds in slippery conditions.
 Follow the path that will give you the most traction.
 Watch cars in front of you and avoid areas where they slide.
 Remember that bridges, areas under them, and overpasses freeze faster than other road surfaces.

 - If you start to skid, don’t panic.
-Take your foot off the brake or accelerators.
-Shift the car into neutral (automatic transmission) or declutch the car (manual); steer in the direction you want to go – steer into the skid and begin to accelerate slowly.
-Avoid panic breaking or hard acceleration.
+Take your foot off the brake or the accelerator; shift the car into neutral (automatic transmission) or declutch the car (manual); steer in the direction you want to go—steer into the skid and begin to accelerate slowly.
+Avoid panic braking or hard acceleration.